dessertplanet/web-druid/README.md

 ## Deployment

-To deploy druid web to a web server:
+To deploy druid web:

-1. Upload all files (`index.html`, `druid.js`, `style.css`) to your server
+1. Ensure your repository includes `package.json` and `package-lock.json`
+2. Push to the `deploy` branch to trigger the GitHub Actions workflow
+3. The workflow will automatically:
+   - Install npm dependencies (`monaco-editor` and `luaparse`)
+   - Deploy to GitHub Pages with HTTPS

+The site will be available at your GitHub Pages URL.

-2. Ensure your site is served over **HTTPS** (required for Web Serial API)
+Note: HTTPS is required for the Web Serial API to work in production.
-3. Users can then access the tool directly in their browser

-Example deployment platforms:
-- GitHub Pages (with HTTPS)
-- Netlify
-- Vercel
-- Any static hosting with HTTPS

 ## Development

-The project consists of three files:
+The project uses:
+- **Monaco Editor** - Code editor (installed via npm)
+- **luaparse** - Lua syntax parsing (installed via npm)

+Main files:
 - `index.html` - HTML structure and layout
 - `druid.js` - Web Serial API integration and REPL logic
 - `style.css` - Styling and theme
+- `package.json` - npm dependencies
+- `.github/workflows/deploy.yml` - GitHub Actions deployment workflow

 ### Architecture